 Hot-rolled H-beam

-Hot-rolled H-beams are economical and highly efficient sections with a cross-section shaped like the letter "H".
-They are produced by rolling steel billets at high temperatures.
+Hot-rolled H-beam is an economical and efficient section steel with a cross-sectional shape similar to the English letter "H".
+It is formed by rolling steel billets through a rolling mill at high temperatures.

 Product Details